Defragmentation

 Historically, fragmentation has been addressed proactively, after it has already happened through the defragmentation process.
 In the “early days”, fragmentation was addressed by transferring files to clean hard drives.
 Then manual defrag programs were introduced.
 The next step was scheduled defragmenters with varying degrees of automation.
 Truly automatic defrag was finally achieved with the development of InvisiTasking® technology by Condusiv Technologies in 2007.

 However, in spite of all the progress made with defrag methods, when fragmentation occurs, the system is wasting precious I/O resources by writing non-contiguous files to scattered free spaces across the disk and then secondly, using more I/O resources to defrag.
-Clearly the best strategy is to prevent the problem before it happens in the first place and always work with a clean, fast disk.
+Clearly the best strategy is to prevent the problem before it happens in the first place and always work with clean, fast storage.

 Based on knowledge of the Windows file system, IntelliWrite technology controls the file system operation and prevents the fragmentation that would otherwise occur.